 Starting with OS X Mavericks 10.9, an assistive application can use Accessibility features to explore, monitor and control the User Interface of another application only after access to the computer is enabled with an administrator password manually on a per-application basis.
 Prior to Mavericks, access could be enabled globally for all applications at once, and access could be granted programmatically.
-Visit PFiddlesoft Frameworks Support and read "A Note on Security Issues Presented by Assistive Applications" for more information about this significant security improvement introduced in Mavericks.
+Go to PFiddlesoft Frameworks Support and read "A Note on Security Issues Presented by Assistive Applications" for more information about this significant security improvement introduced in Mavericks.

 Accessibility Testbench demonstrates how an assistive application can present a custom alert in place of the built-in system-level modal alert.
 A custom alert has several advantages over the standard alert: It can be presented as a sheet instead of a freestanding modal alert.
 It is provided by the application instead of the system, and it therefore allows the application to work directly with the user's response.
 And it allows the use of different wording in the alert.